peerdavid/remapy/README.md

 Ps.: Image created with RemaPy ;)

 ## Features
- - Open annotated or original file (without annotations)
+ - Open notebooks, annotated pdf's or annotated epub's
- - Open remarkable raw files
+ - Open only the pages that you annotated
- - Colored annotations
+ - Open the original file without annotations
+ - Create backups of your annotated documents
- - Upload pdf and epub via copy and paste
+ - Upload pdf and epub via copy and paste from your file explorer
- - Create backups of all your files (pdf only)
- - Upload a webpage via copy and paste (simply paste a url in remapy)
+ - Upload a webpage simply via copy and paste (copy and paste a url instead of a file)

 # How to setup / install RemaPy
 First of all ensure that python3 and pip3 is installed.

 ## Linux
+Clone this repository to a local folder.
 To install all dependencies into a virtual environment, execute steps 1-4.
 If you want to install the packages system wide, execute only step 4:
 1. Create virtual environment: ```python3 -m venv env```
 2. Activate venv: ```source env/bin/activate```
 3. Update your pip installation: ```pip3 install --upgrade pip```
 4. Install all requirements.
 Use requirements-gpu if a gpu is available, requirements-cpu otherwise: ```pip3 install -r requirements.txt```

+You can then simply execute remapy with ```./rema.py```

-To create a launcher symbol adapt the remapy.desktop file and copy it to ~/.local/share/applications/remapy.desktop
+Note: To create a launcher symbol adapt the remapy.desktop file and copy it to ~/.local/share/applications/remapy.desktop